 Dishes to Enjoy with Fresh Minted Watermelon Salad

 Fresh Easy Non-Dairy Minted Watermelon Salad

 - 6 - 8 cups watermelon balls or cubes

 - ¼ - ½ cup thinly sliced fresh mint

 - Place the melon balls in a bowl with the mint.
-Add the balsamic vinegar along with a pinch of salt and a few grinds of freshly ground black pepper.
+Add the balsamic vinegar and the olive oil along with a pinch of salt and a few grinds of freshly ground black pepper.
 Toss until well combined.
 Serve on fresh baby lettuces that have been dressed with a bit of extra virgin olive oil and a dash of balsamic, if desired.